The Earned Income Tax Credit (EITC)

 To claim the Earned Income Tax Credit, you must be a U.S. citizen or resident alien all year.
 If you are a nonresident alien married to a U.S. citizen or resident alien, you may file a joint tax return and elect to be treated as a U.S. resident instead.
 You also cannot file Form 2555 (Foreign Earned Income) or Form 2555-EZ (Foreign Earned Income Exclusion) if you want to claim the EITC.
 The Foreign Earned Income Exclusion applies to U.S. citizens and resident aliens who are living and working abroad.
 For more information, please refer to IRS Publication 519 (U.S. Tax Guide for Aliens).

 For tax year 2018, your investment income must be $3,500 or less to qualify for the Earned Income Tax Credit.
 For EITC purposes, investment income generally includes interest, dividends, and capital gains.
 It can also include royalties and passive activities from Schedule E, though most taxpayers don’t have to deal with those.

 How to Claim the Earned Income Tax Credit

 The EIC is reported on Line 17 of Form 1040 (U.S. Individual Income Tax Return).

 If you have a qualifying child, you will need to file a Schedule EIC (Earned Income Credit) with your Form 1040.
 If you are claiming the tax credit without a qualifying child, you do not need to use Schedule EIC.
 Schedule EIC is designed to provide the IRS with information about each qualifying child you are claiming for the tax credit.
 Even if you have more than three qualifying children, you only need to report three of them on Schedule EIC.

 The IRS website has an EITC Assistant to help you determine if you are eligible for the credit.

-For more information about this tax break, please refer to IRS Publication 596, Earned Income Credit (EIC).
+For more information about this tax break, see IRS Publication 596 (Earned Income Credit).